8 Nutrient Deficiencies Linked to Mood Imbalances

 To repair your gut, I recommend using the 4R approach:

 - Remove the bad.
-Get rid of inflammatory foods, toxins, allergens, and gut infections.
+Get rid of inflammatory foods, toxins, allergens, and gut infections such as Candida overgrowth and Small Intestinal Bacterial Overgrowth (SIBO).

 - Restore the good.
 Add healthy, nutrient-dense foods to your diet.
 With the help of digestive enzymes and hydrochloric acid (HCL), restore good digestion and nutrient absorption.